-Despite being relatively easy to care for there are still some important guidelines that should be followed to ensure your birds health and wellbeing.
+Despite being relatively easy to care for, there are still some important guidelines that should be followed to ensure your birds' health and well-being.

 Types of Budgies: Harlequin, Pied, Albino, Lutino, Green, Blue and other colours.